Green Haven Correctional Facility: Previous death house facility

-In the early 1970's, New York's electric chair "Old Sparky" was moved here from Sing Sing Correctional Facility.
+In the early 1970s, New York's electric chair "Old Sparky" was moved here from Sing Sing Correctional Facility.
 Capital punishment was reinstated in New York in 1995 when Governor George Pataki signed a new statute into law, which provided for execution by lethal injection.
 On June 24, 2004, in the case People v.
 LaValle, the New York Court of Appeals struck down the statute as unconstitutional under the New York Constitution (at the time, only two individuals were under a sentence of death).
 Although seven individuals were sentenced to death, no one was executed, and the Court of Appeals later commuted the sentence of the final individual under a sentence of death in New York on October 23, 2007, in the case People v.
 John Taylor.
-In July 2008, Governor David Paterson issued an executive order requiring the disestablishment of death row and the closure of the state's execution chamber at Green Haven Correctional Facility.
+In July 2008, Governor David Paterson ordered the removal of all execution equipment used to perform lethal injection and the closure of the execution chamber at Green Haven Correctional Facility.

 Inmate resources and services

 Inmates at Green Haven Correctional Facility can get jobs through the NYSDOCCS Correctional industries.
-The jobs they can receive are, working in an upholstery shop as well as furniture manufacturing.
-Inmates incarcerated at this facility can also receive vocational training such as, barbering, building maintenance, Culinary Arts, Carpentry, computer operator, computer repair, custodial maintenance, electrical, painting and decorating, printing and finally, Auto Technology.
-Inmates may also earn GEDs or college education.
-Prisoners will also receive counseling as well as drug and alcohol treatment.
+The jobs they can be assigned to include working in an upholstery shop, as well as furniture manufacturing.
+Inmates incarcerated at this facility can also receive vocational training, such as barbering, building maintenance, culinary arts, carpentry, computer operator, computer repair, custodial maintenance, electrical, painting and decorating, printing, and auto technology.
+Inmates may also earn GEDs or college credits.
+Prisoners also receive counseling as well as drug and alcohol treatment.

-Successes

 The Alternatives to Violence Project was conceived at the prison in 1975 as a workshop.

-Bard Prison Initiative

 The Bard Prison Initiative, which seeks to reduce rates of recidivism and offer prisoners college education and tutoring, operates at multiple prisons including Green Haven.

 In the media

-Inmates and correctional officers at Green Haven were featured in the PBS Frontline program A Class Divided.
-The Facility is made reference to in the film Carlito's Way.
+Inmates and correctional officers at Green Haven were featured in the 1985 PBS Frontline program A Class Divided.
+The Facility is made reference to in the 1993 film Carlito's Way.
 It is also featured in the Law & Order: Special Victims Unit season 17 episode "Nationwide Manhunt" which features an elaborate prison break.